 Good afternoon Committee Members.
 My name is Laura Anderson Wright, I am a 30 year employee of the University of Maryland, College Park where I wear two hats: I serve as Sr. Associate General Counsel & the Public Records Officer.
 I am here today speaking on behalf of the University of Maryland, College Park, the flagship within the University System of Maryland.

-A little about my Maryland roots: Raised & Volunteer in 14; Lived in 18, 21, 17 and now 16; Work in 21 for all of my 30 years.
+A little about me: Raised & Volunteer: 14; Lived in 18, 21, 17 and now 16; Work in 21 for all of my 30 years.
 Thus, I am deeply invested in our State, its ideals and its flagship institution.